Conspiracy fiction: Literature

-Conspiracy fiction in film
+In the 2019 conspiracy sci-fi thriller, Reality by DC Wince, the main characters unwittingly discover the 9/11 plot that has been created by Metatron, an artificially intelligent supercomputer controlled by a secret powerful group called The Syndicate.
+After being kidnapped, they attempt to survive the sinister group's Reality game in the Sahara Desert and warn the world of the impending terrorist attacks.

+Film and television

 In 1944, Fritz Lang made a movie called Ministry of Fear in which the protagonist must expose an apparent charity organization as being a front for Nazi spies.

 In 1958, Orson Welles made a movie called Touch of Evil, co-starring Charlton Heston and himself in which a Mexican police officer (Heston) works with an American police Captain (Welles) the latter of whom is ultimately revealed as the true villain who has repeatedly secured his convictions through planting evidence and attempts to cover up this plot.

 The first season of the 1966 television series Star Trek includes an episode wherein a crewman fakes his own death and frames Captain Kirk for being responsible through criminal negligence to get him court-martialed whilst simultaneously tampering with the (seemingly infallible) Enterprise computer to ensure conviction.

 In the 1973 dystopian science-fiction film Soylent Green, Charlton Heston plays a police officer who investigates the murder of a businessman and discovers that the elite have come with a scam to enrich themselves by converting dead humans to a synthetic food substance called Soylent Green, and those responsible for the conspiracy use homicide to silence those including Heston's character who seek to expose that "Soylent Green is people".

 In 1976, director Alan J. Pakula and screenwriter William Goldman made the movie All the President's Men, based on the true story of the effort to expose President Nixon's crimes which the government tried to cover up.